aedobbyn/sentiment-analysis-monkeylearn/analysis.md

-(In case you're curious, the statistical relationship isn't significant either, as we'd expect, *b = 0.04, p = 0.34*.)
+(In case you're curious, the statistical relationship isn't significant either in a linear model, as we'd expect (*b = 0.04, p = 0.34*).)

 <br>